 Nature, however you look at it, is always unadorned, fresh, and beautiful.
 I wonder if my paintings could capture the beauty of nature.
 No, it would be impossible.
 Even so, I want to make paintings that, like nature, one never tires of looking at.
 That is all I want in my art.

 What is painting?
 I still don’t really know the answer.
 It is a mere trace from combustion of life? . .
 I have no idea as to what I should paint, and at which point I should stop painting.
 There, in the midst of such uncertainty, I just paint . . .
 I want to paint something which is nothing, that will inspire me endlessly to go on.

-In addition to sixty paintings, the exhibition at MMCA features extensive personal materials that have never before been shown, including early drawings, archival photographs, and excerpts from the diary Yun began keeping in 1975.
-A full gallery space is given over to a detailed reproduction of the studio the artist used for the last twenty-four years of his life, itself part of the house in Seoul’s Seogyo-dong neighborhood that he had built from his own designs.
-A recreation of Yun's living room features a display of related works by artists such as Kim Whanki, Choi Jongtae and Donald Judd, and pieces of Korean furniture, porcelain, and calligraphy as well as personal mementoes that give further insight into Yun’s enduring spirit and creative mission.
+In addition to sixty paintings, the exhibition at MMCA featured extensive personal materials that had never before been shown, including early drawings, archival photographs, and excerpts from the diary Yun began keeping in 1975.
+A full gallery space was given over to a detailed reproduction of the studio the artist used for the last twenty-four years of his life, itself part of the house in Seoul’s Seogyo-dong neighborhood that he had built from his own designs.
+A recreation of Yun's living room featured a display of related works by artists such as Kim Whanki, Choi Jongtae and Donald Judd, and pieces of Korean furniture, porcelain, and calligraphy as well as personal mementoes that give further insight into Yun’s enduring spirit and creative mission.

 Cover Image: Yun Hyong-keun in front of his work at his Seogyo-dong studio, Seoul, October 1989.
 Image Courtesy of Yun Hyong-keun Estate and PKM Gallery